Black-hole spectroscopy from a giant quantum vortex

-We examine the occurrence of QNMs in a newly developed gravity simulator \cite{svancara2024} that employs superfluid helium-4, a quantum liquid with a viscosity approximately two orders of magnitude lower than that of water \cite{donnelly1998}.
-The effective rotating curved spacetime is induced by a giant quantum vortex that is stabilised by draining the superfluid through an opening in the centre of a cylindrical container (see Methods for further details).
-Mechanical vibrations of this cryogenic set-up induce interface noise, i.e.~broadband fluctuations of the superfluid interface composed of many superimposed surface waves.
-We capture these fluctuations and hence probe the effective curved spacetime by uniquely implementing synthetic Schlieren imaging in a quantum liquid \cite{moisy2009,wildeman2018}, enabling non-invasive, space- and time-resolved detection of surface waves.
-Considering the incredibly weak damping of superfluid waves, the relatively small size of our system, and the ability to read out interface fluctuations over an extended period of time, boundary effects cannot be ignored.
-Using a toy-model of a spatially confined black-hole spacetime~\cite{solidoro2024}, it has been shown that QNM signatures persist in the simulated spectrum, with their frequencies shifting along the real axis while their damping rates decrease but do not vanish.
-This reduction in damping enhances the prospect of detecting multiple QNMs simultaneously, including the longest-lived fundamental mode and its strongly damped overtones.
-Here, we confirm this prediction experimentally and infer the effective boundary condition governing the wave dynamics at the system's outer boundary, extending black-hole spectroscopy to the study of specific confinement effects.
+Here we examine the occurrence of QNMs in a newly developed gravity simulator \cite{svancara2024} that employs superfluid helium-4, a quantum liquid.
+The underlying rotating curved spacetime is induced by a giant quantum vortex that is stabilised by draining the superfluid through an opening in the centre of a cylindrical container (see Methods for details).
+Mechanical vibrations of the set-up induce interface noise, i.e. broadband fluctuations of the superfluid-vapour interface composed of many superimposed waves.
+We capture these fluctuations and probe the effective spacetime by implementing a non-invasive, space- and time-resolved readout technique \cite{moisy2009,wildeman2018}.
+Moreover, the incredibly weak damping of superfluid waves, the relatively small size of our system, and the ability to read out interface fluctuations over an extended period of time, mean that boundary effects cannot be ignored.
+Using a mathematical toy-model capturing relevant features of the spatially confined black hole spacetime~\cite{solidoro2024}, it has been shown that QNM signatures persist in the simulated spectrum, with their frequencies shifting along the real axis while their damping rates decrease but do not completely vanish.
+This reduction in damping enhances the prospect of detecting multiple QNMs simultaneously, including the longest-lived fundamental mode and its overtones.

+Although our earlier work suggested the excitation of a QNM in superfluid helium \cite[Fig.~5c]{svancara2024}, this identification remained tentative, limited by both imaging resolution and noise control, while the theoretical framework lacked the precision required for a quantitative comparison with the observed mode frequencies.
+By reducing narrow-band noise injections and improving imaging sensitivity (see Methods), we obtained vortex configurations that display multiple QNMs.
+In parallel, we extended the modelling framework to encompass interactions between surface waves, the giant quantum vortex and the outer boundary, allowing quantitative comparisons between measured excitations and theoretical QNM predictions.
+This enables us to extend black-hole spectroscopy to the quantitative study of confinement effects on the QNM spectrum.